 OpenAPI Documentation¶

-BlackSheep implements automatic generation of OpenAPI Documentation for most common scenarios, and provides methods to enrich the documentation with details.
+BlackSheep implements automatic generation of OpenAPI Documentation for most common REST API scenarios, and provides methods to fully control the OpenAPI Specification file.
 This page describes the following:

 - An introduction to OpenAPI Documentation.